No records will be kept of any conversation that has been relayed through the NRS, except if it is required by law.

 The personal information that you provide to us - for example, details in your caller profile - will not be given to any other organisation without your consent, unless:

-- we are required or authorised to do so by law or under an Australian Communications Industry Forum (ACIF) Code or our contract with the Australian Government or
+- we are required or authorised to do so by law or under a Communications Alliance Code or our contract with the Australian Government or

 - the information is required for us to effectively operate the NRS, for example to send out accounts for overseas calls.
 In such cases we will make sure that the arrangement is covered by a confidentiality agreement.